-For day hikers carrying a 20-30-liter backpack, the easiest way to store the Ultra Strong trekking poles is to strap them to the exterior of the pack.
-A backpack under 30 liters is probably too small to fit the Ultra Strong poles inside.
+For day hikers carrying a 20-30-litre backpack, the easiest way to store the Ultra Strong trekking poles is to strap them to the exterior of the pack.
+A backpack under 30 litres is probably a bit small to fit the Ultra Strong poles inside.

 If you do decide to put the trekking poles inside your backpack, be sure to use the rubber tip protectors, as the exposed carbide tips are sharp and can create holes in your backpack if you’re not careful.

-I always strap my trekking poles to the outside of my pack (whether I’m hiking or traveling unless I am flying).
-If you are traveling or hiking with a backpack over 40 liters, you should have no problem fitting the Ultra Strong poles inside of your backpack.
+I always strap my trekking poles to the outside of my pack (whether I’m hiking or travelling unless I am flying).
+If you are travelling or hiking with a backpack over 40 litres, you should have no problem fitting the Ultra Strong poles inside of your backpack.
 The minimum length of the collapsed poles is 61 cm (24 inches).

-Remember, you cannot take trekking poles on airplanes (because they are so dangerous, WTF???).
+Remember, you cannot take trekking poles on aeroplanes (because they are so dangerous, WTF???).